djensen47/hb-alpha/README.md

 # HarpJS Boilerplate for Alpha by HTML5 UP

+This version of the Alpha HTML5 UP template has been modified to work with [Harp JS](http://harpjs.com/).

+This Harp boilerplate was built using Jade for HTML templating and Sass for the CSS using the original HTML5 UP SCSS files.

 ## Original README.txt

     Alpha by HTML5 UP
     html5up.net | @n33co
     Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)